dwyvid1/ignite-bootcamp/README.md

 The Ignite Bootcmap is a career acceleration program from Rocketseat for developers looking to reach the next level in the best technologies on the market.

 # I'm subscribed :books:
-* ReactJS, NodeJS, React Native (
+* ReactJS, NodeJS, React Native.
-when it is released).

 # ReactJS :computer:
 ### Chapter 1 📙